-- Assisting teachers in carefully monitoring the progress of pupils with SEND and make timely adjustments to provision as and when necessary. - Provide regular communication with parents both formally and informally. - Support pupils with SEND, focusing on the achievement of specific outcomes, as part of a package of support for the individual child but never as a substitute for quality first teaching. - Have high aspirations for every pupil. - Assisting teachers in keeping the class provision map up to date
+- Assisting teachers in carefully monitoring the progress of pupils with SEND and make timely adjustments to provision as and when necessary. - Provide regular communication with parents both formally and informally. - Support pupils with SEND, focusing on the achievement of specific outcomes, as part of a package of support for the individual child but never as a substitute for quality first teaching. - Have high aspirations for every pupil. - Keep the school provision map up to date. - Assisting teachers in keeping the class tracker up to date